ibm-cloud-docs/apps/starter-kits.md

 Starter kits are production-ready and focus on demonstrating a key pattern implementation by using a runtime (for example, Node.js and Express).
 In some cases, starter kits offer a simple user experience to highlight the integration of the service.
 In other cases, starter kits represent a customizable implementation of a sophisticated use case.

 A snippet is a few lines of code that is often presented in an IDE.
 Snippets help a developer integrate with a programming language syntax or support integration with a defined API.
 A demonstration is usually high in quality and fidelity and uses a range of services and integration points.
 It often requires setup time and is used to prove a business problem or demonstrate a platform feature.
 You can use it for evaluating stages of cloud adoption.
 Sometimes it's code that is included in production code.
 A sample is a small example of a specific feature, function, service, or user journey.
-You can reuse a sample or include it in a production application.
+You can reuse a sample or include it in a production app.
 It's typically used to show technical capabilities and a possible approach to solving a technical problem.

 ## Portable code
 {: #portable-code}